-The inaugural Global Partners-Ethiopia volunteer team departed February 27th for Yetebon, Ethiopia, and is providing surgical services, vision screenings, first aid training, and other services in partnership with Project Mercy.
+The inaugural Global Partners-Ethiopia volunteer team departed Feb.
+27, 2014 for Yetebon, Ethiopia, and provided surgical services, vision screenings, first aid training, and other services in partnership with Project Mercy.

 In early 2013, Global Partners announced a new partnership with Project Mercy in Yetebon, Ethiopia.